Twenty Four Seven (Tina Turner album): Promotion

 Several singles were released in support of the album.
 Twenty Four Seven was preceded by lead single "When the Heartache Is Over", released in October 1999.
 Written by Graham Stack and John Reid, the dance pop song became a considerable hit both on the pop and dance charts, reaching the top ten in Finland and the United Kingdom, as well as the top twenty in Flemish Belgium, Denmark, the Netherlands, Spain, Sweden, and Switzerland.
 It also peaked at number three on the US Billboard Hot Dance Club Songs, becoming Turner's biggest hit on that chart since 1984's "Let's Stay Together".
+In early 2000, Turner also performed the song in an episode of the hit comedy-drama series Ally McBeal in which the title character (played by Calista Flockhart) won the chance to be one of her backing dancers for the performance (episode S03E14 "The Oddball Parade").

 Follow-up "Whatever You Need", written by Russ Courtenay and Harriet Roberts and released in January 2000, was less successful but peaked at number seven on the Czech Singles Chart while also reaching the top twenty in Finland and the Netherlands.
 "Don't Leave Me This Way", a cover version of English entertainer Malandra Burrows same-titled 1998 recording, served as the album's second single in German-speaking Europe.
 Released in February 2000, the ballad reached number 16 in the Czech Republic and entered the lower half on the German Singles Chart.

 Billed as her final outing, Turner embarked on the Twenty Four Seven Tour from March 23 to December 6, 2000.
 The highest-grossing tour of 2000, it grossed over $120 million.
 The same year, Twenty Four Seven was released as a limited-edition special pack with a bonus disc including live recordings from Turner's 60th birthday celebration in London in November 1999, as well as the music videos for "When the Heartache Is Over" and "Whatever You Need".